Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Mooroobool has 14 active public transport stops, all of which are bus stops.
-These stops are serviced by 8 different routes that together provide 795 weekly passenger trips.
-The accessibility of these transport services is rated as good, with residents typically located 316 meters from the nearest stop.
+These stops are served by 8 different routes that together facilitate 795 weekly passenger trips.
+The accessibility of these transport services is rated as good, with residents typically living within 316 meters of the nearest stop.
+As a predominantly residential area, most commuters travel outward from Mooroobool.
+Cars remain the primary mode of transportation, used by 92% of residents.
+On average, there are 1.3 vehicles per dwelling, lower than the regional average.

 Frequently Asked Questions - Transport